codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 ### Viewing Pipeline status from text/html files

-Codefresh also supports build badges that allow you to show the status of Pipeline in Text files or web pages.
+Codefresh also supports build badges that allow you to show the status of a Pipeline in Text files or web pages.

 {% include
 image.html